nhuphuc1602/vsee/README.md

 docker-compose -f docker-compose.yml pull robot --test "Patient-Provider Chat and Call Flow With Docker Grid (Different Machine)" tests/chat_call_flow.robot
 ```
+The first run might take a while because Docker needs to pull the image.
+If your connection is too slow, it could cause errors.
+You can use the docker pull command I mentioned above if you run into any issues when running with Docker.

 **Note:**
 - Ensure Docker is installed and running on your machine.
 - If you have issues pulling images, adjust `platform: linux/amd64` in `docker-compose.yml` to match your system.
 - You can customize grid nodes in the `grid_config/` folder.
 - For multi-machine setups, make sure all nodes can reach the hub and access the test files.